analogdevicesinc/doctools/docs/docs_guidelines/directives.rst

 Video
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The video directive creates a embedded video.
+The video directive creates an embedded video.
 Currently, direct MP4 and youtube embed links are supported, but could be easily
 expanded to support third-party services.

 The directive syntax is: